 They lay me down and drink me;

-And the dead thrown out of me, assassinated,
+And the dead thrust out of me, assassinated,

 The poems are from the following publications: